 The library will reconsider any material in its collection upon written request of a patron, who follows the steps below:

-1. The patrons will be given a copy of the Kenosha Public Library Collection Development and Materials Selection Policy, which includes the Request for Reconsideration of Library Material form.
+The patrons will be given a copy of the Kenosha Public Library Collection Development Policy, which includes the Request for Reconsideration of Library Material form.
 This is available at the Information Desk at each library.

-2. If the patron wants to pursue the reconsideration, the completed reconsideration form must be submitted to the Head of Collection Development.
-The Head of Collection Development will notify the patron by letter within two weeks confirming that their request has been received.
-The Head of Collection Development will appoint a staff committee to review the item being questioned and make a recommendation to the Library Director within 6 weeks of receiving the initial request.
+If the patron wants to pursue the reconsideration, the completed reconsideration form must be submitted to the Division Head of Support Services.
+The Division Head of Support Services will notify the patron by letter within two (2) weeks confirming that their request has been received.
+The Division Head of Support Services will appoint a staff committee to review the item being questioned and make a recommendation to the Library Director within six (6) weeks of receiving the initial request.

-4. The patron may appeal the Library Director’s decision to the Library Board within two months after receiving the Library Director's reply.
+The patron may appeal the Library Director’s decision to the Library Board within two (2) months of receiving the Library Director's reply.

 The Library accepts gifts of materials, but reserves the right to evaluate them in accordance with the criteria applied to purchased materials.
-Gifts, which do not comply with the Library’s objectives and policies, may be refused.
-Materials not added to the collection will be offered to the Friends of the Library book sales, or disposed of by other means and not returned to the donor.
-The Library does not accept gifts of used magazines, textbooks, Reader’s Digest Condensed Books, music cassettes, and abridged books on tape.
+Gifts which do not comply with the Library’s objectives and policies may be refused.
+The Library does not accept gifts of used magazines, textbooks, Reader’s Digest Condensed Books, audio cassettes, and abridged books on tape.